EdbMails EDB Recovery and Migration software

 2. Install Exchange server on your computer

-Before installing the Exchange server, ensure that you meet the server system requirements and prerequisites as outlined previously.
+Before installing the Exchange server, ensure that you meet the Exchange server system requirements and prerequisites as outlined in the previous steps.
 Next, follow the link to install Exchange 2016 or install Exchange 2019 from the setup wizard.

 3. Prepare a clean Exchange target environment

-4. Create mailboxes and Public folders on the Exchange server
+4. Create Public folders on the Exchange server

 Steps to create Public folder in Exchange server